Coronavirus outbreak: In less than fortnight, COVID-19 cases spikes over three times in India

 Presently, Odisha is a state with the fastest-growing coronavirus numbers, reported 61 new cases, almost all of them among returning workers or their immediate contacts.
 The state now has 672 confirmed cases.

-Similarly, Punjab is facing with similar problem from a few days ago.
+Similarly, Punjab is facing similar problem from a few days ago.
 A large number of pilgrims returning from Nanded in Maharashtra having tested positive, seems to have crossed the hump as of now.
 Recently, the number of new cases have come down considerably.

 Delhi, the national capital of India has put up efforts to adjust the deaths that have happened in the last few days but were not counted in official bulletins.